Volkswagen Caddy running costs and reliability

 VW recommends servicing every year or 10,000 miles (whichever comes first).
 The company also offers fixed servicing that can be bundled in with the cost of the car.

-The Caddy comes with a three-year 100,000-mile warranty.
-The warranty is unlimited in the first two years, but is limited to 100,000 miles in the third.
+The Caddy comes with a three-year 100,000-mile warranty (with unlimited mileage cover in the first two years).
+Official VW extended warranty cover is available at extra cost.

 Reliability